Gari Clifford

 Gari David Clifford is a British-American physicist, biomedical engineer, academic, and researcher.
 He is the Chair of Emory's Department of Biomedical Informatics and a Professor of Biomedical Engineering and Biomedical Informatics at Emory University and Georgia Institute of Technology.

-Clifford has authored over 400 publications, and has multiple patents awarded.
-His research is focused on scalable and affordable healthcare, and his major application areas include, Cardiovascular Disease, Circadian Rhythms and Sleep, Maternal/Fetal Health and Neuropsychiatric Diseases.
+Clifford has authored over 500 publications, and has multiple patents awarded.
+His research is focused on the development of AI and signal processing methods for processing biomedical sensor data, with application areas that include Cardiovascular Disease, Circadian Rhythms and Sleep, Global Health, Maternal/Fetal Health, and Neuropsychiatric Diseases.

-Clifford is the Director of the PhysioNet/Computing in Cardiology Challenges, the co-founder and CTO of MindChild Medical Inc., and the co-founder of LifeBell AI, where he serves as a Chief Scientific Officer.
-He is the Deputy Editor of IOP Journal of Physiological Measurement, and has served as an International Advisory Board Member of the Research Resource for Complex Physiologic Signals (otherwise known as ‘PhysioNet’).
+Clifford is the Director of the PhysioNet Challenges and the co-founder and CTO of MindChild Medical Inc. He has served on multiple advisory boards including Alivecor Inc., Nextsense Inc., and the Research Resource for Complex Physiologic Signals (otherwise known as 'PhysioNet').

+As of September 2025, Clifford's H-index is over 80.
+He is recognized as a top 0.05% scholar worldwide by ScholarGPS.

 Education

 Clifford studied at the University of Exeter and received his bachelor's degree in Physics and Electronics in 1992.
-He then earned a master's degree in Theoretical Physics from the University of Southampton in 1995, and his Doctoral degree in Biomedical Engineering from the University of Oxford in 2003.
+He then earned a master's degree in Theoretical Physics from the University of Southampton in 1995 and his Doctoral degree in Biomedical Engineering from the University of Oxford in 2003.
+He was supervised by Professor Sir John Roy Sambles at Exeter, and Professor Lord Lionel Tarassenko at Oxford.